Polls close in historic Chicago mayoral election to replace Rahm Emanuel

 In one ad, Preckwinkle criticized Lightfoot's oversight of emergency communications in 2004 when a fire killed four children.
 A judge ordered Lightfoot to preserve 911 tapes after questions were raised about how the emergency call was handled.
 The ad noted some of the tapes were destroyed, prompting the judge to rebuke Lightfoot.
 The ad sparked a backlash from the family of three of the children killed, with their sister accusing Preckwinkle of trying to take advantage of her family's tragedy.

-WATCH: DUELING RALLIES OVER SMOLLET ENGULF CHICAGO
+WATCH: DUELING RALLIES OVER SMOLLETT ENGULF CHICAGO

 Lightfoot also responded by scolding her opponent for being negative while also airing ads pointing out Preckwinkle's connection to powerful local Democrats, including one under federal indictment.